Home Greenhouse Controller

-The greenhouse air temperature sensor is located in a small ventilated box located on the South wall of the greenhouse.
-This location keeps it out of direct sunlight for more accurate air temperature readings.
-The humidity sensor is also located in this box as well as a terminal block if we need a cabled sensor at that location.
+The temperature sensors are located in a small ventilated box located on the south wall of the greenhouse below the glazing.
+This keeps them out of direct sunlight for more accurate readings.
+The humidity sensor is located in the same box as well as a terminal block in case we ever need to add a sensor at that location.

-To track the temperature of the water barrels I connected a 1-wire sensor and dropped it into the drum through a hole in the bung cap.
+To track water barrel temperature I connected a 1-wire sensor and dropped it into one of the drums through a hole in the bung cap.

 The controller uses a Honeywell HIH-4000 sensor to measure relative humidity.
-This is an analog device powered from the controller’s 5V supply.
+This is an analog device powered from the PLC’s 5V supply.
 The humidity sensor is mounted in the same chassis used for the temperature sensors.
-Being analog I wanted to make sure accuracy was not affected by digital noise generated by the temperature sensors so I ran separate power, ground, and data to the humidity sensor.
+Being analog I wanted to make sure accuracy was not affected by digital noise so I ran separate power, ground, and data.

 Magnetic reed witches are used to monitor the status of the main entrance door and the basement fan door.